ryanbates1990/dnd/Nightmare and the Nexus/StatBlocks/Hammer_Thug.md

 - **Warhammer.** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 8 (1d8 + 3) bludgeoning damage.

-- **Intimidating Presence.** The thug can use its `bonus action` to attempt to frighten a creature within 30 feet of it that can see and hear it.
+- **Intimidating Presence.** Once per combat the thug can use its `bonus action` to attempt to frighten a creature within 30 feet of it that can see and hear it.
 The target must succeed on a `DC 12 Wisdom` saving throw or be frightened until the end of the thug's next turn.

-- **Retreat.** The hammer thug can use the Disengage action as a `bonus action` on each of its turns.